 Sclerotium Gum can be used in hair, skin and sun care, bath and body products and colour cosmetics.

 High thermal stability: Unlike most natural and synthetic gums, high temperature has little effect on the viscosity of Sclerotium Gum.
 Below 10°C (50°F), the solutions have a semi-gelled appearance that can be eliminated by shaking or heating.

 Excellent compatibility: Due to its non ionic nature, acids and alkalis do not affect sclerotium gum over a wide ph range (2.5 to 12) and is compatible with electrolytes.
 It is compatible, without synergism, with most of the other thickeners such as guar gum, locust bean gum, alginate, gelatin, xanthan gum, carrageenans, and cellulose derivatives.
 It is also compatible with most widely used surfactants such as sulfates, sulfonates and quaternary ammonium salts.

-Sclerotium Gum is a natural gum that produces an instant gel base when combined with water.
+Sclerotium Gum is a natural gum that produces a gel base when combined with water.
 It is a polysaccharide produced through a fermentation process of Sclerotium rolfsii on a glucose-based medium.